LI Solutions for Mobile Network Operators

 5G Lawful Interception

 The next generation of mobile technologies, 5G, is beginning to take shape.
-3GPP have released the first set of specifications defining the system architecture of the new radio access and core networks.
-And more and more operators announce trials and pre-standard deployments of 5G.
+With release 15, 3GPP have completed the first full set of 5G standards and more and more network operators announce trials and rollout plans for commercial 5G deployments.

-Utimaco works closely with leading network vendors and MNOs and prepares for the first commercial 5G networks.
-Our 5G LI solutions smoothly integrate with modern virtualized core networks which saves time and costs.
-Already today, our mediation devices can process tens of gigabit’s per second.
+Utimaco works closely with leading network vendors and MNOs and is prepared for 5G LI.
+Our state-of-the-art 5G LI solutions smoothly integrate with standalone and non-standalone 5G networks and are ready to process and mediate broadband multimedia traffic with tens of gigabit’s per second.

 Our new Techpaper “Lawful Interception in 5G Mobile Wireless Networks” gives an overview about the coming wireless technologies and explains the challenges with regards to lawful interception.
-The paper is available to Utimaco partners and customers, who can download the paper on our partner website.
+This paper is available to Utimaco partners and customers, who can download the paper here.

 Monitoring the Internet of Things (IOT)